AbdallahOmarAhmed/cifar100-model/README.md

     3. check that you have a GPU
     4. and now just run this file :)

-* Test your model
+* Load your model
     1. first run the cifar100.py file
     2. you will find a file in the home directory called " model.pth "
-    3.
+    3. download the test_model.py file
+    4. change the path variable to match the model.pth path
+    5. choose how do you want to use this model